The 4 Stages of Addiction Treatment: Steps to Recovery

 Anyone who has undertaken the journey to a sober, healthy life free from addiction knows that it is neither short nor easy.
 It’s also a highly personal journey, so the individual steps or stages of addiction recovery are difficult to define, even in general terms.
 The specific addiction recovery steps one goes through will vary according to the type of addiction, the substance(s) one is addicted to, the treatment or recovery plan being followed, and the individual seeking rehabilitation.
-That said, in this article, we will attempt to provide a kind of generalized “roadmap to recovery,” listing some of the stages that most people on a path to successful recovery from addiction follow.
+Read about the stages that most people on a path to successful recovery from addiction follow.

 These stages have been synthesized from some of the most important writing and research in the field of addiction treatment.
 Some of the experts in this field list 3 primary steps for recovery, others specify 5 or 6, stages and a few list 9 or more.
-We settled on four stages of recovery.
-Our choice of this number shouldn’t be seen as disparaging any experts and their choice of lower or higher numbers – we just chose the steps to overcoming addiction that in our experience indicate the path that most recovering addicts follow.
+Here are four main stages of recovery: the steps to overcoming addiction that indicates the path that most recovering addicts follow.

-The stages of rehab we discuss below also shouldn’t be confused with 12-step programs.
+The stages of rehab also shouldn’t be confused with 12-step programs.
 As useful as these insights might be, and as valuable as they have been and continue to be to generations of people seeking recovery and a sober life, they’re not really “steps” or “stages” per se, in that they don’t reveal much about rehabilitation from addiction as a process.
-We feel that the four categories we have chosen do a good job of describing the key elements of the journey to recovery as a process, one that is completed by making simple steps, one after another, until the goal of freedom from addiction has been reached.
+These four categories do a good job of describing the key elements of the journey to recovery as a process, one that is completed by making simple steps, one after another, until the goal of freedom from addiction has been reached.

 Stage 1: Early Awareness and Acknowledgement